FeEgyir/Understanding-AWS-Services/Networking/ALB_Setup.md

 ## Key Learnings
 I gained insights into:

+### ALB Role:
-ALB Role: Distributes HTTP traffic for scalability and availability.
+- Distributes HTTP traffic for scalability and availability.

-Networking:
+### Networking:
-Built a VPC with public subnets across Availability Zones.
+- Built a VPC with public subnets across Availability Zones.
-Configured Internet Gateway and route table for connectivity.
+- Configured Internet Gateway and route table for connectivity.

-EC2 Setup:
+### EC2 Setup:
-Automated Apache installation with user data.
+- Automated Apache installation with user data.
-Secured instances with SSH and HTTP security group rules.
+- Secured instances with SSH and HTTP security group rules.

+### Target Groups:
-Target Groups: Enabled health checks and instance grouping.
+- Enabled health checks and instance grouping.

-ALB Configuration:
+### ALB Configuration:
-Set up an internet-facing ALB with proper listeners and security.
+- Set up an internet-facing ALB with proper listeners and security.
-Linked it to a Target Group for routing.
+- Linked it to a Target Group for routing.

-Testing: Confirmed load balancing via DNS name access.
+## Testing: Confirmed load balancing via DNS name access.

-Next Steps
 To enhance this setup, I could:

-Add HTTPS with AWS Certificate Manager.
+1. Add HTTPS with AWS Certificate Manager.
-Implement Auto Scaling for dynamic instance management.
+2. Implement Auto Scaling for dynamic instance management.
-Monitor ALB and instances with CloudWatch.
+3. Monitor ALB and instances with CloudWatch.
-Explore path-based routing for advanced traffic rules.
+4. Explore path-based routing for advanced traffic rules.
-Test a Network Load Balancer for Layer 4 use cases.
+5. Test a Network Load Balancer for Layer 4 use cases.

-Troubleshooting Tips
+## Troubleshooting Tips
 If issues occur, I’d check:
-Security Groups: Verify HTTP (Port 80) for ALB and EC2, SSH (Port 22) for EC2.
+1. Security Groups: Verify HTTP (Port 80) for ALB and EC2, SSH (Port 22) for EC2.

-Route Table: Ensure 0.0.0.0/0 routes to the Internet Gateway and subnets are associated.
+2. Route Table: Ensure 0.0.0.0/0 routes to the Internet Gateway and subnets are associated.
-Target Group: Confirm “healthy” status (check Apache and health check path).
+3. Target Group: Confirm “healthy” status (check Apache and health check path).
-Subnets: Verify both are public and mapped to the ALB.
+4. Subnets: Verify both are public and mapped to the ALB.
-DNS: Ensure the ALB’s DNS name resolves correctly.
+5. DNS: Ensure the ALB’s DNS name resolves correctly.

 ## Conclusion
 Setting up an AWS Application Load Balancer was a valuable learning experience, reinforcing my understanding of load balancing and AWS networking.
 By creating a VPC, subnets, EC2 instances, a Target Group, and an ALB, I built a scalable web application infrastructure.
 This process equipped me with practical skills for implementing high-availability solutions in AWS.